DigitalPublishingToolkit/TOD18-Geoblocking/md/02LobatoIntroduction.md

 ...

-# The New Video Geography: An Introduction To *Geoblocking and Global Video Culture*
+# Introduction: The New Video Geography

 ###Ramon Lobato###